Darryl Rhoades: Career

 In 1994 he released his sixth LP, The Lean Years 1950–1994.
 The album received even more airplay with his infamous U Suck Beer commercials which have become his trademark in his stand-up performances.
 In April 1999 he released his seventh LP titled Radio Daze...The Shroud of Tourin.
 This CD is a parody of radio deejays from all over the US, with satire of bad gospel music, commercials, and unfunny morning radio shows.
 Close to 40 different performers appear on the album.

 In May 2001, Rhoades released Rhoades....All Over The Map, his eighth comedy and music recording.
 As its title alludes, the album contains various musical styles such as jazz, country, swing, heavy metal, rockabilly and more.
 Also, on this CD are versions of a couple of his songs recorded live in a rare radio interview and recorded live stand-up from the Punchline comedy club in Atlanta.

 In 2008, Rhoades released his eleventh CD Weapons of Mass Deception which features Peter Stroud and Tim Smith (Sheryl Crow Band), Rick Richards (Georgia Satellites), Col. Bruce Hampton (multiple legendary groups and the film Slingblade) Deborah Reece (former Randall Bramblett band member) and other southern musicians.

 On September 12, 2009, Rhoades regrouped many of the original members of the Hahavishnu Orchestra for a celebration at the Variety Playhouse in Atlanta.
 Also in 2009, Rhoades played drums in the Santa Fe scenes in the 2010 academy winning movie, Crazy Heart.

 In 2014 Rhoades released another album, Teenagers in Heat, that is part sketch comedy, part social satire, part rock 'n' roll scrapbook.

+In 2017, Rhoades released his LP, The Last Goodbye, recorded in Atlanta and co-produced by Martin Kearns with some of the finest musicians in the south.
+The album was a showcase for multi genre songwriting including bossa nova, pop, country, bluegrass and spoken word and to date a favorite of his released recordings.

+In April 2024, Rhoades released his self-penned memoir, The Road To Almost....The Lean Years 1950–2024.
+The book includes stories from his childhood in Kentucky, growing up in Atlanta and avoiding delinquency after he heard live bands and became obsessed with music.
+The book covers his years of touring with the Hahavishnu Orchestra, The Mighty Men from Glad and playing behind iconic musicians such as Chuck Berry, Jerry Lee Lewis, Buck Owens and many others.
+The many interviews about the book on NPR, podcasts and syndicated shows like The Bob & Sheri Show led to a multitude of write-ups in The Atlanta Magazine, The Atlanta Journal-Constitution and other online publications boosting book sales and exposure to a new national fanbase.

+Rhoades continues to perform live in his one-man shows, as well as standup comedy, songwriter's platforms and collaborations with one of Atlanta's best guitarist, Tommy Strain.